Move (Third Day album): Background and recording

 Lead vocalist Mac Powell wrote or co-wrote all the songs on Move.

 Move was Third Day's first record without guitarist Brad Avery, who left the band after the recording of their previous album (Revelation).
 After he left the group, the band felt they were at a musical crossroads; although they considered replacing Avery, they ultimately decided not to.
 After playing a few concerts without Avery, Third Day felt they needed to step it up musically.
 The band's induction into the Georgia Music Hall of Fame also served as inspiration for the record.
 Although the band felt that they had previously reined in sounds that were too southern rock in sound, they decided to show more of their southern roots in the record.
 Bassist Tai Anderson said that although Third Day felt Revelation was a "career record" for them, they felt they "just couldn't just make 'Revelation Part II.'
 It needed to feel different".
 The band chose to record the album in their own studio, which they felt offered more creative freedom than their previous recording process in Los Angeles.
-The also opted to work with producer Paul Moak, whom the band ultimately developed a good chemistry with.
+The also opted to work with producer Paul Moak, with whom the band ultimately developed a good chemistry.
 All the songs on Move were either written or co-written by Mac Powell.

 Move was produced by Paul Moak, who also handled programming and some engineering.
 The album was recorded at The Quarry in Kennesaw, Georgia and The Smokestack in Nashville, Tennessee.
 It was mastered by Chris Athens and mixed by F. Reid Shippen and Erik "Keller" Jahner.
 Along with Paul Moak, Andy Hunt and Justin March also handled engineering on the album.